OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 159

-Where will the rotation take place: This hands-on rotation will take place in a northern suburb of Little Rock, Arkansas.
+Where will the rotation take place: This outpatient US clinical experience will take place in a northern suburb of Little Rock, Arkansas.

 Hours: Monday - Friday 8:30 AM to 5 PM